innolitics/rdm/rdm/init_files/documents/quality_manual/templates/new_sop.md

 | George Costanza | Self Deprecation SME |
 | Jerry Seinfeld | Comedy SME |
 | Kramer (Cosmo) | Weird Jokes SME |

+# Purpose

+Author shall clearly identify the purpose of this SOP.
+What does this SOP do?
+When should this SOP be invoked?

+# Triggers

+This SOP is usually created as a result of a CAPA.

 # Change History